nicolasdet/npm-skyflow-cli/doc/CONFIG.md

 ## Commands

-In this configuration file you can declare your own commands in the `commands` array.
+In this configuration file you can declare your own commands under the `commands` array.

 _**Example of commands declaration**_